USS Indus

 USS Indus (AKN-1) was the lead ship of the Indus-class of converted Liberty ship net cargo ships in the service of the United States Navy in World War II.
 Named after the constellation Indus, it was the only ship of the Navy to bear this name.

 Indus was laid down 4 October 1943 as liberty ship SS Theodore Roosevelt (MCE hull 1814) by Bethlehem-Fairfield Shipyard, Baltimore, Maryland, under a Maritime Commission contract; launched 29 October 1943; sponsored by Mrs. William MacMillan, granddaughter of President Theodore Roosevelt; acquired by the Navy 5 November 1943; converted at the Maryland Drydock Company; and renamed Indus.
 She commissioned 15 February 1944.

-After the installation of additional equipment at Norfolk, the net cargo ship conducted shakedown in Chesapeake Bay until 14 March 1944.
+After the installation of additional equipment at Norfolk, the net cargo ship conducted shakedown in the Chesapeake Bay until 14 March 1944.
 She sailed from Norfolk 1 April for the Pacific theater, via the Canal Zone, and arrived Espiritu Santo 12 May 1944.
 Her first assignment was the installation of nets in Seeadler Harbor, and she arrived there 1 June 1944 to direct and support the work of net-laying ships.
 With these important anti-torpedo nets completed, the ship departed 29 July to load gear at Milne Bay, New Guinea, arriving Mios Woendi to install nets 30 August.
 Indus then returned to Milne Bay 27 September, and soon afterward became flagship for Commander 7th Fleet Service Forces during the Leyte operation.
 She sailed 12 October for Hollandia and arrived Leyte Gulf 24 October to support that vital operation.
 The versatile ship issued stores and did repair work during this period, and during the numerous air raids shot down at least two Japanese aircraft.
 She departed 6 December for Hollandia where she loaded additional gear and provisions.